temporalio/cli/temporalcli/commandsmd/commands.md

 Information about the Task Queue can be returned to troubleshoot server issues.

-`temporal task-queue describe --task-queue=MyTaskQueue --task-queue-type="activity"`

 Use the options listed below to modify what this command returns.

+Note that without a `--select-*` option the result for the default Build ID will be returned.
+The default Build ID is the one mentioned in the first unconditional Assignment Rule.
+If there is no default Build ID, the result for the unversioned queue will be returned.

 #### Options

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.
+* `--task-queue-type` (string[]) - Task queue types considered.
+If not specified, all types are reported.
+The current valid queue types are workflow, activity, or nexus.
+* `--select-build-id` (string[]) - Task queue filter based on Build ID.
+* `--select-unversioned` (bool) - Include the unversioned queue.
+* `--select-all-active` (bool) - Include all active versions.
+A version is active if it had new tasks or polls recently.
+* `--legacy-mode` (bool) - Enable a legacy mode for servers that do not support rules-based worker versioning.
+This mode only provides pollers info.
-* `--task-queue-type` (string-enum) - Task Queue type.
+* `--task-queue-type-legacy` (string-enum) - Task Queue type (legacy mode only).
 Options: workflow, activity.
 Default: workflow.
-* `--partitions` (int) - Query for all partitions up to this number (experimental+temporary feature).
+* `--partitions-legacy` (int) - Query for all partitions up to this number (experimental+temporary feature) (legacy mode only).
 Default: 1.

 ### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues (Deprecated).